SMARTLAGOON/AlLoRa/README.md

 ### [Gateway.py](https://github.com/SMARTLAGOON/AlLoRa/blob/main/AlLoRa/Nodes/Gateway.py)

-It is a practically a [Receiver Node](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) (actually, it inherits from it) but it has the capability to manage multiple [Sender Nodes](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b), receiving a list of [Digital_Endpoints](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b)  to check.
+It is a practically a [Requester Node](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b) (actually, it inherits from it) but it has the capability to manage multiple [Source Nodes](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b), receiving a list of [Digital_Endpoints](https://www.notion.so/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b)  to check.
  <details>
  <summary><b><u>Usage</u></b></summary>